shristi428/Cuckoo-Search/README.md

-# firefly
+# Cuckoo Search
-task scheduling with the help of firefly algorithm
+Job Shop scheduling with the help of cuckoo search algorithm